My name is Stephanie...

 - Do you have a child?

 * Considering you're reading this from either a smartphone or another electronic device, and have the time and interest to look into topics such as travel blogs, I'm just gonna go ahead and assume you are as privileged as me.
 No, I'm not referring to being born into a filthy rich family, I couldn't even dream of the day my parents would fund my travels, why the hell would they?
 I'm talking about a background shaped by proper education, equality, good health, the absence of hunger or severe financial distress and a not-unpleasant-passport.
 We are lucky people and should't take that for granted.
+Of course all of the above doesn't apply to severely deprived members of our society.

 This is life and what I decided to make of it.
 It contains no million-dollar careers, no monthly paychecks, no ongoing consumption of material goods and no stability.
 It contains everything else the Earth has to offer.